-Our long term goals include educating people on how to respond to assault, how to take action as an active bystander, and tips on staying safe.
-GrooveSafe wants to offer support and resources to survivors as well as venues.
+Our vision includes educating people on how to respond to assault, how to take action as an active bystander, and tips on staying safe.

-We want our logo to represent a silent message of a safe space- standing against the unwanted touching and sexual assault against any gender, by any gender, at any live music event.
+The GrooveSafe logo represents a silent message to stand against harassment and sexual violence against any gender, by any gender, at any live music or entertainment event.

 Yes, it happens and it’s terrible.
 For years, going to concerts was my happy place.
 There was just one element of the environment that was always uncomfortable.
 From time to time, I would get groped or grinded on.
 I spent many shows wondering why people thought it was okay to touch other people without permission.
 It ruined entire nights.
 The moment was over for the offender but I was stuck with the feelings of discomfort and fear.
 Sometimes, I was so put off, so violated, that I had to leave the show.

 I figured if this was happening to me so much, it had to be happening to others.

 I began to talk about it, mostly with friends and in online groups.
 I knew I had to be brave and talk about this issue as much as I could.

-In the fall of 2016, there was an incident at a Phish show in Las Vegas where a man’s girlfriend was groped and it created a loud online discussion, as it should have.
+In the fall of 2016, there was an incident at a show in Las Vegas where someone was groped and it created a loud online discussion, as it should have.
 This prompted me to extend the conversation outside of my trusted circles.
 With a background in Psychology, human behavior fascinated me but I was also sick of people hurting others.

 I created a thread in a large internet forum and the response was overwhelming.
 There was a variety of responses ranging from “I had NO idea this was happening” to “Thank you for addressing this" or "I didn’t realize I was assaulted until this conversation”.
 Some people mentioned that they were used to it or thought no one would believe them.
 This felt so wrong to me.